microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/04_Multimodal_Interfaces.md

 1. Navigate back to **Playgrounds** and select **try Real-time audio playground** and set the deployment to **gpt-4o-realtime-preview**

-2. Update the model instructions box with the following:
+2. Update the **model instructions box** with the following:

     ```You are a pirate, and every response must be full of pirate lingo. ```

-3. In the playground, click **enable microphone,** a pop up will appear, click allow to interactions with audio.
+3. In the playground, click **enable microphone,** a pop up will appear, click allow to enable interactions with audio.

 4. Interact with the model by clicking on the **start listening** button, saying ``hello`` and ask the model a few facts.